-5.159 To found an action for breach of confidence (which means s 45 would apply), the following five criteria must be satisfied in relation to the information:

-- it must be specifically identified - it must have the necessary quality of confidentiality - it must have been communicated and received on the basis of a mutual understanding of confidence - it must have been disclosed or threatened to be disclosed, without authority - unauthorised disclosure of the information has or will cause detriment.134

-5.160 A breach of confidence will not arise, and the exemption will not apply, if the information to be disclosed is an 'iniquity' in the sense of a crime, civil wrong, or serious misdeed of public importance which ought to be disclosed to a third party with a real and direct interest in redressing such crime, wrong, or misdeed.135
+- 5.189 To found an action for breach of confidence (which means s 45 may be applied by an agency or minister), the following 5 criteria must be satisfied in relation to the information: - it must be specifically identified - it must have the necessary quality of confidentiality - it must have been communicated and received on the basis of a mutual understanding of confidence - it must have been disclosed, or threatened to be disclosed, without authority - unauthorised disclosure of the information has or will cause detriment. - 5.190 A breach of confidence will not arise, and the exemption will not apply, if the information to be disclosed is an 'iniquity' in the sense of a crime, civil wrong, or serious misdeed of public importance which ought to be disclosed to a third party with a real and direct interest in redressing such crime, wrong, or misdeed.